Emil Inyang

 Hon.
 Onun Dr. Emil Inyang (born October 29, 1962) is a Nigerian politician, medical doctor, and public administrator currently serving as a Member of the Federal House of Representatives.
 He represents his constituency with a focus on governance, youth empowerment, and legislative reforms.
 Dr. Inyang has held several prominent political and administrative positions in Cross River State and has been instrumental in various development initiatives.

 Early life and education

-Emil Inyang was born into the royal lineage of King Inyang Inyang in Agwagune, Biase Local Government Area of Cross River State, Nigeria.
+Emil Inyang was born on 29 October 1962 in Agwagune, Biase Local Government Area of Cross River State, Nigeria.
+He is from the royal family of King Inyang Inyang in Agwagune, Biase Local Government Area of Cross River State, Nigeria.
 Raised with the values of hard work, honesty, and humility, he pursued higher education at the University of Port Harcourt, where he obtained a Bachelor of Medicine and Bachelor of Surgery (MBBS) degree.

 Political and Administrative Career

 Before his election to the Federal House of Representatives, Dr. Inyang served in various capacities within Cross River State, making significant contributions to governance and community development.